 Metryx® mass metrology systems provide high precision in-line mass measurement for semiconductor wafer manufacturing.
 Nearly all semiconductor processes (e.g., deposition, etch and clean) either add or remove materials from the wafer.
 Measuring mass change of a wafer before and after a process therefore is a simple and direct means of monitoring and controlling the process.
-It is widely used to identify production wafer trends and excursions as they occur, allowing corrections to be implemented quickly to prevent further yield loss.
-It is particularly useful for ultra-thin, ultra-thick and opaque films, and complex 3D geometries of newer chip designs, where traditional metrology and inspection techniques are ineffective.
+It is used to identify production wafer trends and excursions as they occur, allowing corrections to be implemented quickly to prevent further yield loss.
+It has been adopted in the production of 3D devices where traditional metrology and inspection techniques are insufficient for complex high aspect ratio device architectures.
+Mass metrology is also increasingly used to characterize multistep processes and integrations for development, technology transfer, and diagnosis.